 CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 E20 Indecent Exposure (Self /Others) No student shall expose their intimate body parts in public or expose the undergarments/ intimate body parts of others.
-Intimate body parts include the primary genital area, anus, groin, inner thighs, or butbocks of a male or female and the breasts of a female.
+Intimate body parts include the primary genital area, anus, groin, inner thighs, or buttocks of a male or female and the breasts of a female.
 Behaviors that implicate Title IX regulations (as implemented) will be managed as discussed in www.atlantapublicschools.us/titleix Level 3 Discipline must be applied for Exposure of Others.
 Mandatory Hearing Referral.
 E20.1 1 to 3 Days Detention E20.2 1 to 5 Days ISS OR 1 to 3 Days OSS E20.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 E21 Insubordination Insubordination or disrespect to staff members or other students; includes but is not limited to: refusal to follow school staff member instructions, use of vulgar or inappropriate language, and misrepresentation of the truth.
 Discipline Level 2 appropriate for two or more infractions of this code within a two-week period (consecutively).
 E21.1 1 to 3 Days Detention E22 Leaving School Grounds Students shall not leave school grounds during the course of the regularly scheduled school day without the permission of a parent/guardian and the principal or designee.
+Skipping (E 34) should be used if student did not attend class but remained in the building.
+See Repeated Offenses (E 48) if student commits multiple offenses.
 E22.1 1 to 3 Days Detention E22.2 1 to 5 Days ISS OR 1 to 3 Days OSS E23 Medication OTC (Over the Counter/ Possession) A student is prohibited from possessing any over-the-counter medication on school property, including, but not limited to supplements, CBD oils/ingestibles, synthetics, and/or nicotine replacement products, that is not in compliance with Policy JGCD.
-E23.1 1 to 3 Days Detention OR 1 to 3 days ISS E23.2 4 to 5 days ISS OR 1 to 3 days OSS E23.b Medication OTC (Over the Counter/Selling or Distribution) A student is prohibited from buying, receiving, selling, distributing, or possessing with intent to distribute any over-the-counter medication on school property, including, but not limited to supplements, CBD oils/ingestibles, synthetics, and/or nicotine replacement products, that is not in compliance with Policy JGCD.
+E23.1 1 to 3 Days Detention OR 1 to 3 days ISS E23.2 1 to 5 days ISS OR 1 to 3 days OSS E23.b Medication OTC (Over the Counter/Selling or Distribution) A student is prohibited from buying, receiving, selling, distributing, or possessing with intent to distribute any over-the-counter medication on school property, including, but not limited to supplements, CBD oils/ingestibles, synthetics, and/or nicotine replacement products, that is not in compliance with Policy JGCD.
 There is no requirement that there be an exchange of money, goods, and/or services to find a violation of this rule.
 E23.b.2 1 to 5 Days ISS OR 1 to 3 Days OSS E23.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 E23.c Medication (Prescription/ Possession) A student is prohibited from possessing any prescription medication on school property that is not in compliance with Policy JGCD.
 E23.c.2 1 to 5 Days ISS OR 1 to 3 Days OSS E23.c.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.